Monday, March 26, 2018

 The more I think about preparedness, one word keeps coming to my mind: Freedom.
 The Lord has always wanted his people to be free!
 As we focus our efforts to be self-reliant, we will also become more free--now and in the future.

 President Kimball gave a powerful talk in the April 1976 Conference entitled Family Preparedness.
-In it he quotes two scriptures: “Why call ye me Lord, Lord, and do not the things which say?”(Luke 6:46.). and “Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven.”
+In it he quotes two scriptures: “Why call ye me Lord, Lord, and do not the things which I say?”(Luke 6:46.). and “Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven.”
 (Matt.
 7:21).
 He goes on to liken these scriptures to preparedness--specifically food storage.
 He states, "Develop your skills in your home preservation and storage.
-We reaffirm the previous counsel the Church has always given, to acquire and maintain year’s supply—a year’s supply of the basic commodities for us."
+We reaffirm the previous counsel the Church has always given, to acquire and maintain a year’s supply—a year’s supply of the basic commodities for us."
 This council has not changed.

 My dear ward members, I plead with you to heed the Lord's--and the prophets' council--to please be prepared.
 Get your food storage, grow some of your own food, pay off debt, continue learning new skills, be healthy, and be ready for a disaster!